-Thanks to the private TV Channels on the air who repeatedly broadcast nice documentaries on the
+Thanks to the TV Channels and other national media who had repeatedly broadcast nice documentaries on the

-A sizable population of Govt. servants & small traders arrived to the Islands to support the life
+A sizeable population of Govt. servants & small traders arrived to the Islands to support the life

 at Andaman & Nicobar Islands.
-Government job is still much coveted and there are ~ 35,000 of them in the Islands.
+Government job is still much coveted in these Islands and there are about 37,000 of them in these Islands.

 The Indian government recognizing this place as a strategic defence position kept strengthening the